Stonewall was founded in 1989 by a small group of people who had been active in the struggle against Section 28 of the Local Government Act.

 They are here to let all lesbian, gay, bi and trans people, here and abroad, know they're not alone.

 They believe they are stronger united, so they partner with organisations that help us create real change for the better.
-They have laid deep foundations across Britain - in some of our greatest institutions - so our communities can continue to find ways to flourish, and individuals can reach their full potential.
+They have laid deep foundations across Britain - in some of the greatest institutions - so the communities can continue to find ways to flourish, and individuals can reach their full potential.
 They are here to support those who can’t yet be themselves.

-But our work is not finished yet.
+But its work is not finished yet.
 Not until everyone feels free to be who they are, wherever they are.